 80% of Instagram users follow a business account on Instagram and 1/3 of users are using Instagram Stories.
 That's a LOT of users following stories, which makes it even more impactful to realise that 1/3 of the most viewed stories are actually created by businesses.

-Put simply, many businesses can find an engaged audience on Instragram.
-I think we can settle on the fact that it’s worth your consideration, right?
+Put simply, many businesses can find an engaged audience on Instagram.
+I think we can settle on the fact that it's worth your consideration, right?

-But here comes the tricky part that often stumps the Instagram users in my community – what in the heck do we post?
+But here comes the tricky part that often stumps the Instagram users in my community – what in the heck do we create and share for our Instagram Posts?

 Well, my friends, wonder no more.
-The folks at Unmetric have pulled together 23 easy Instagram post ideas for marketers wondering what to post on Instagram.
+The folks at Unmetric have pulled together 23 easy and creative Instagram post ideas for marketers wondering what to post on Instagram.

 All of the Instagram post ideas are laid out in this fun infographic below.
 Take a look, then I'll meet you on the other side as we break down the Instagram Post Ideas for you to use in your own business (with examples):'

-That’s a lot of Instagram Post Ideas.
-Let’s break them down (with examples):
+That's a lot of Instagram Post Ideas.
+Let's break them down (with a few examples):

 23 Easy Instagram Post Ideas